Shakti Mohan: Career

 Following her victory in the second season of Dance India Dance, Shakti produced dance-themed calendars for 2012 and 2013.
-She also appeared in the fictional dance based teen series Dil Dosti Dance as main lead character.
-She was also a contestant and finalist on Jhalak Dikhhla Jaa in 2014.
+She was cast in the fictional dance based teen series Dil Dosti Dance (2011) as main lead character.
+In 2012, she collaborated with the composer Mohammed Fairouz on a BBC-sponsored dance project in New York City.
+In 2013, Mohan launched a YouTube channel with dance instruction videos.
+She was also a contestant and finalist on Jhalak Dikhhla Jaa (2014).

+She then became the judge and mentor in the dance competition reality show Dance Plus for Seasons 1–4 and also judged the show Dance Singapore Dance.
 Her first song as a choreographer in Bollywood is "Nainowale Ne" in the movie Padmaavat.
-She owns her own dance brand called Nritya Shakti.
-She was also the judge and mentor in the dance competition reality show called Dance Plus for Seasons 1–4.
-She is the younger sister of the singer Neeti Mohan and elder sister of the dancer and actress Mukti Mohan.
-In 2012, she collaborated with the composer Mohammed Fairouz on a BBC-sponsored dance project in New York.
-She also produced a dance music video with her sisters.
-In 2013, Mohan launched a YouTube channel with dance instruction videos.
-In 2015, Shakti also judged the show Dance Singapore Dance.
+In 2020, Shakti choreographed a song for Ranbir Kapoor in the film Shamshera directed by Karan Malhotra.
+The film was released in July 2022.
 Shakti has also been a part of a L’Oréal Paris campaign in 2020.

-In 2020, Shakti has choreographed a song for Ranbir Kapoor in upcoming film Shamshera directed by Karan Malhotra.
-The film is set to release in July 2022.